 Pure sine wave is the same electricity that you receive from your utility company.
 Some devices such as medical equipment, electric tools with motors, and charging devices require utility-quality power that comes from a pure sine wave inverter.
 Most other items such as TV’s and microwaves can be operated from a modified sine wave inverter.

 While most inverters are very efficient, they lose power capacity while converting from 12 volts DC to 110 volts AC.
-Fleets should have a list of approved devices with power requirements before selecting the inverter to ensure that the inverter meets all the drivers’ needs.
-Trouble can start when an operator tries to run all devices at once and does not succeed.
+Fleets should provide drivers with a list of approved devices and power requirements so drivers can ensure that they are protecting the truck as well as meeting their power needs.
+Trouble can start when an operator tries to run all of their devices at once and does not succeed.

 - Wiring harness kits should include a properly rated fuse cube so that the entire circuit is protected.

 - Kits should also have ground wire for the inverter case, wire ties for secure fastening, and wires should be encased in color matching and convoluted tubing to provide added protection.

 - Terminal ends should be made of tin-plated copper with the correct hole size for the cable and it should be fused to the cable with a dual-wall heat shrink tube and glue, which provides excellent protection from corrosion.

 - In the cab, use plastic dome nuts to protect the cable installation as it goes through the metal of the cab.

 Purkeys produces wiring harnesses and inverters with all of these features built-in.
 Our inverters include electronic controllers that operate as timer or LVD.
 The controller gives the driver comforts of home for a reasonable period while protecting the vehicle batteries from deep discharge.
 We only use welding cable to provide the greatest flexibility for routing the cable.

 To learn more about our wiring harnesses and power inverters, contact one of our technical experts today or visit our inverter product pages.